jimhigson/oboe.js/README.md

 var things = d3.select('rect.thing');

 // Every time we see a new thing in the data stream, get d3 to add an element to our visualisation
 // for it.
-This basic pattern would work for any visualistion built in d3. oboe.doGet('/data/things.json')
+This basic pattern should work for most visualistions built in d3. oboe.doGet('/data/things.json')
-   .onFind('$things.*', function( things ){
+   .onNode('$things.*', function( things ){

       things.data(things)
          .enter().append('svg:rect')